MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionnavigationcontentloader-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionNavigationContentLoaderPublic Interface IRegionNavigationContentLoader
+public interface IRegionNavigationContentLoaderPublic Interface IRegionNavigationContentLoader

 See Also
 --------